 Cash and Cash Equivalents are those funds kept on hand for operating and reserve funds.
-Investments and Board Designated Investments include money market mutual funds, certificates of deposit and funds invested in the State of Kansas Municipal Investment Pool.
-As of June 30, 2016, \$1,000,000 of

-Designated Investment is for the self-insurance program, and \$2,731,925 was designated by the Topeka Metro Governing Board for capital improvements.
+Investments and Board Designated Investments include both certificates of deposit and funds invested in the State of Kansas Municipal Investment Pool.
+As of June 30, 2017, \$1,000,000 of Designated Investment is for the self-insurance program, and \$4,873,235 was designated by the Topeka Metro Governing Board for capital improvements.